The Amish Beauty Contest Rules stated:

 No contestant shall use make up of any kind.
 There will be no hair coloring: no wigs, falls, extensions; no evidence of enhancements or plastic surgery.
 Clothing should be under stated and demure.

-Barbara- soon to be called “Barbie” – give the long mane of blonde hair – was infamous for stealing boyfriends in high school.
+Barbara- soon to be called “Barbie” – given the long mane of blonde hair – was infamous for stealing boyfriends in high school.

 The consummate flirt, she wore the shortest skirts, the tightest tops and rumor had it she “put out.”
 Guys from the senior class buzzed around her like crazy.